 2. The student will receive a personal message from the SRS Point of Contact requesting a meeting to discuss the situation with the intent to seek positive action and create a plan for success.
-Depending upon the situation, the Point of Contact may refer the student to additional support offices (e.g. Counseling Services, Health Center, Residence Life and Housing, Career Development Center, etc.) that will directly assist the student.
+Depending upon the situation, the Point of Contact may refer the student to additional support offices (e.g. Counseling Services, Health Center, HOLD - Residence Life and Housing, Career Development Center, etc.) that will directly assist the student.

 3. At the student's request, the SRS Point of Contact will receive feedback from the support office to confirm their contact with the student.